 What Are Debentures?
 Everything You Need To KnowApril 15, 2021

 A debenture is a type of loan agreement used in business finance.
-In this article we’ll explore what debentures are and how they work.
+In this article we’ll explore what a debenture charge is and how it works.

 A debenture is a document representing a loan agreement between a lender and a borrower, granting the lender security over the borrower’s assets.
 This gives the lender a means of collecting the debt if the borrower cannot pay.